 Figure 11.1.
 Cross section of a fault.
 Seismic reflectors are red.
-Prediction in the left column and simulation in the right column.
+Deterministic (prediction) in the left column and one stochastic realization in the right column.

 12 Conditioning to zone logs

 The challenge of using the full well path is that these impose a soft restriction on the surfaces.
 The zone logs tells that surfaces are above or below the well path at any particular location.
 This boils down to conditioning surfaces to inequality constraints.
 Standard kriging techniques does not include the possibility to condition on constraints (or inequalities).